heralk21/My-Money---Expense-Tracker/README.md

 ### User stories
 As a user, I want to be able to:
--  add my monthly budget into the tracker.
+-  add / update my monthly budget in the tracker.
 - add my expenses into the tracker.
-- update my budget.
 -  know if I go over my set budget.
 -  know how much I saved from my budget.
 -  see all of my expenses for that month.
+- I want to be reminded to save my current month's expense breakdown to file and have the option to do so or not.
+- I want to be given the option to load my saved month's expense breakdown from file, when I restart the application.